stackblitz/webcontainer-docs/docs/enterprise.md

   - ['meta', {name: 'twitter:description', content: *description}]
 ---
 # Commercial Usage
+The WebContainer API is powering a new class of in-browser experiences from interactive tutorials, to code editors, and advanced AI applications.

+Our secure and scalable API is designed to be integrated into your core application and scale effortlessly to millions of users thanks to our patented in-browser compute model.

-Supercharge your production Node.js apps with a zero-footprint backend that eliminates the need for servers, boots in milliseconds, and provides 0ms latency backend connectivity.
-With WebContainer API you can create experiences that were previously impossible.
-If you're exploring the API for usage in a commercial, for-profit context, you're in the right place!
+If you're considering the API for commercial, for-profit use, you're in the right place.

 :::tip Want to discuss your commercial use case?
  [Reach out here to book a meeting with our WebContainer API team!](https://docs.google.com/forms/d/e/1FAIpQLSertiZLl-za0ZHxsWbd2IrISVft2OpPglykEHpEllPSfnZIUg/viewform)